dvillano2/aoc2025/README.md

 ```
 again, change the day as necessary. part should be 01 or 02.
 Note there is no part 2 for day 12

-If you'd like to run the code, you'll need to put your input files for each day in the appropriate directory with the name "input.txt"
+If you'd like to run the code, you'll need to put your input files for each day in the appropriate directory with the name "input.txt".
+So your input file for the fourth day should be 04_print/input.txt.

 Warning: day 10 part 2 will take a bit of time (20-30 seconds for me) since I implemented no caching in the search.

 To run everything: